Remember to Check in With Others and Yourself

 Know Where to Look for Information and Support

 Staying on top of the news might seem impossible—not to mention dealing with how you feel after every article or post you read.
 With so much information—and misinformation—out there, it can be hard to find trusted resources.
 It can also be difficult to know where to find help and support when you’re just feeling overwhelmed from all of it.

-We gathered these reputable sites and resources to help:
+We've gathered these reputable sites and resources to help:

-- Washington Recovery Help Line: The Washington Recovery Help Line also offers anonymous, confidential help for those experiencing a substance use disorder or mental health challenge.
+- Washington Recovery Help Line: The Washington Recovery Help Line offers anonymous, confidential help for those experiencing a substance use disorder or mental health challenge.
 The help line is open 24 hours a day.